 The Planning Process included participation from a wide range stakeholders, some of whom participated actively throughout the process and others who engaged only on select issues of interest to them.
-More than two hundred individual participants are represented on the SAG distribution list, which increases in size on a regular basis.5 Large group SAG meetings during the Planning Process were regularly attended by over sixty participants, both in-person and by teleconference.
-The Planning Process included the following meeting categories:
+More than two hundred companies and organizations are represented on the SAG distribution list, which increases in size on a regular basis.
+Large group SAG meetings during the Planning Process were regularly attended by over sixty participants, both in-person and by teleconference.